catrin-is/CI-MS1-Flowing-Chi/README.md

 **Classes.html**

-Video link to Bruce Frantiz, expert instructor, demonstrating some Thai chi.
+Video link to Bruce Frantiz, expert instructor, demonstrating some Tai chi.
 This is accompanied by a brief description taken from Bruce Frantiz's website

 Class times and locations are displayed mimicking the circles on the home page to create consistency throughout the site